 Encourages ongoing opportunities for students to deepen their faith

 Explores the Victorian Curriculum through provocations and explicit teaching.

 Our La Valla Learning Framework

 Learning in La Valla maintains the emphasis on developing students’ personal and social capabilities and executive skills.
-La Valla students and families benefit from the 1:14 structure to support their learning and development.
-Morning 1:14 offers a calm time to connect with their peers and educator in a safe, faith-filled environment.
-Friday afternoon extended sessions confirm a sense of connection through time spent in group activities, individual time with the Educator, to build and foster safe relationships.
+La Valla students and families benefit from the Marcellin group structure to support their learning and development.
+Morning Marcellin group offers a calm time to connect with their peers and educator in a safe, faith-filled environment.
+Friday afternoon extended sessions confirm a sense of connection through time spent in group activities, and individual time with the Educator, to build and foster safe relationships.

 Our La Valla learning framework is inspired by a Reggio Emilia approach to learning where the child is a capable member of the community from the time they are born.
 La Valla Educators engage with students learning by listening, questioning, challenging and prompting students to talk, share, think and wonder.
 The Victorian Curriculum is accessed through the 100 languages children have to express themselves in their learning.
 This ensures that a student in La Valla accesses creative and meaningful learning experiences to explore ideas and delve into purposeful individual and collaborative pathways for knowledge.